Pure Virtual Function in C++ with Example Program

 virtual void display()=0;

 such functions are called Pure Virtual Functions.
 It only serves as a placeholder.
-It is also called “do-nothing” functions.
+It is also called the “do-nothing” function.

 A pure virtual function is a function declared in a base class that has no definition relative to the base class.